St John's Church, Purewell: Architecture

-St John's is built of red brick with concrete foundations and a slate roof.
+St John's was described in the Pevsner Architectural Guides as a "tiny mission church ... in Tudor Gothic".
+It is built of red brick with concrete foundations and a slate roof.
 The building measures approximately 18 feet by 28 feet.
 It has eight mullion windows, all containing stained glass.
 A vestry was built at the back of the building.
 The wall on each side of the door leading to the vestry has two long frames with the Creed, the Lord's Prayer and the Ten Commandments painted in gilt letters.
 These were created by one of Miss Long's brothers and gifted to St John's by Mr. Lander from St Mary's Church at Bransgore.
 Gas lighting was originally used in the building via ornamental pendants.
 In 1958, electric lamps were installed but two pendants were retained and used until 2011.

 The building is surrounded by a wall with iron palisading and a pavement of tesselated tiles leads to the double door.
 New paving was laid in 2016 to provide wheelchair access.

 In 2010, a refurbishment of the interior was carried out.
 A single-storey pitched roof extension was added to the back of the building in 2013 to provide toilet facilities.